aileencomer/driving-engine/README.md

 * Detect hard braking
 * Detect when a user is speeding
 * Get 1Hz GPS trails for a trip
-* View histograms of driving speed, acceleration, and braking

 ## Get the SDK
 Head over to [Releases](https://github.com/arity-developer/driving-engine/releases) to download the latest build of the SDK.